Seth Curry Signs With Warriors, Uniting Him With Brother

 It was a Happy Thanksgiving for the Curry family.

 The Warriors have been trying to find another strong three-point shooter to play alongside Steph since losing Klay Thompson.
 While they added Seth in training camp, the team couldn’t find the cap space to promote him to the main roster.
-However, enough time has now passed in the season where Seth’s $2.78 million contract is prorated, allowing the Warriors to sign him and stay under the cap limit.
+However, enough time has now passed in the season that Seth’s $2.78 million contract is prorated, allowing the Warriors to sign him and stay under the cap limit.

 Unlike his brother, who has remained with the Warriors from the start, Seth has jumped around a lot over the course of his career.
 This will be his 10th move since 2015.